 A former dancer, Natasha Rizopoulos began practicing yoga in her 20s.
 Her teaching style combines an emphasis on precise alignment with a commitment to finding joy and ease in the practice.
 She is celebrated for her ability to communicate the essence of a pose or an action, exploring and explaining theory and practice in a manner that immediately connects students to their yoga in profound and transformative ways.

-A dedicated Ashtanga practitioner who has studied in India with Sri K. Pattabhi Jois, Natasha has also been very influenced by the Iyengar system.
+A dedicated Ashtanga practitioner for over a decade, Natasha studied in India with Sri K. Pattabhi Jois.
+She has also always been deeply influenced by the Iyengar system.
 These two traditions form the basis of her teaching technique, combining the heat and energy of Ashtanga with the precision and attention to detail of the Iyengar method.
 In her teaching Natasha weaves these two styles together so that students can become fully alive to potential in their own yoga.

 Our yoga mat is like a mirror.
 Whatever our tendencies—how we think about ourselves, how we treat ourselves, how we perceive ourselves in terms of those around us—they will all in some way be revealed upon our yoga mat.—Natasha Rizopoulos